 Residential Aged Care

-Palliative care is an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual (World Health Organisation).
+Palliative care is an approach that improves the quality of life of patients and their families facing the problems associated with life-threatening illness, through the prevention and relief of suffering through early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial, and spiritual (World Health Organisation).

 A palliative approach is not confined to the end stages of an illness; it provides a focus on providing comfort and actively reducing symptoms and distress and all health care providers can incorporate the palliative approach into their practice (Victorian Government Department of Human Services, 2009).

 The Hume Region Aged & Disability Palliative Resource Nurse can provide support to RACF staff implementing the Palliative Approach within residential aged care facilities in the Hume Region.
-Support is provided for education, quality improvement and supporting links with palliative care services.
-Their aim is to support and work together with Palliative Care Champions (or Link Nurses) in each facility to lead palliative care based on each facilities unique needs.
+Support is provided for education, quality improvement, and supporting links with palliative care services.
+They aim to support and work together with Palliative Care Champions (or Link Nurses) in each facility to lead palliative care based on each facility’s unique needs.

 To subscribe click here

-End of Life Directions for Aged Care (ELDAC) provides a toolkit with a comprehensive step-by-step guide to implementing an evidence based palliative approach in residential aged care facilities (RACFs).
-It includes the elements of clinical care, education and learning, organisational support.
+End of Life Directions for Aged Care (ELDAC) provides a toolkit with a comprehensive step-by-step guide to implementing an evidence-based palliative approach in residential aged care facilities (RACFs).
+It includes the elements of clinical care, education, and learning, organizational support.

 palliAGED is the palliative care evidence and practice information resource for the Australian aged care sector.